Climate activists win Heathrow airport legal battle | DW | 27.02.2020

 The $18 billion (€16.4 billion) project got the go-ahead from the UK government in 2018.
 Environmental activists and local authorities have been fighting the decision in the courts amid concerns over noise and emissions pollution, as well as breaking government climate change commitments.

 The UK government said it would not appeal the ruling at the Supreme Court.
-The judge on Thursday noted that the government had not sought permission to appeal the ruling in the Supreme Court.
+The judge on Thursday noted that the government had not sought permission to appeal the ruling.

 The government will now have to re-write the policy statement or scrap the proposal.